Tarkastad: History

 The first people to occupy the area around Tarkastad were the San who left an abundance of rock art paintings in Grootvlei just north of the town.
 The first farmers settled in Tarkastad in 1795 who built watermills, inns and both a Dutch Reformed and Presbyterian Church.
 Two Great Trek leaders, Andries Potgieter and Piet Retief, farmed here for a short while.
 After the Dutch farmers decided to accompany their leaders on the Great Trek, the English 1820 settlers moved in, and in 1862 Tarkastad was established as a church centre and became a municipality in 1864.
-Elands River Poort, a mountain pass located on the Karoo, 24 km to the NNW of Tarkastad, where the Battle of Elands River (1901) was fought during the Second Boer War.
+Elands River Poort is a mountain pass located in the Karoo, 24 km to the NNW of Tarkastad, where the Battle of Elands River (1901) was fought during the Second Boer War.
 The grave of Lt.
-Sheridan, cousin of Winston Churchill, who was killed in the Battle of Elands River can be found on the Modderfontein farm just outside Tarkastad.
+Richard Sheridan, a cousin of Winston Churchill, who was killed in the Battle of Elands River is located on the Modderfontein farm just outside Tarkastad.

 Victorian cast iron lamp posts, old water mills and broekie lace adornments indicate the British colonial influence.

-Tarkastad's first Municipal Manager after apartheid was Mr Smilo Dayi an ex-political prisoner.
-The first mayor after apartheid was Mr Ntsikelelo Sampempe.
+Tarkastad's first Municipal Manager after apartheid was Smilo Dayi an ex-political prisoner.
+The first mayor after apartheid was Ntsikelelo Sampempe.

 A family house in Tarkastad was the birthplace of anti-Apartheid activist and African nationalist, Steve Biko.

 Climate

 Scientists have stated that Tarkastad has one of the healthiest climates in the world.
-Winters are cold with frequent snowfalls on high lying mountain tops, while summers are hot and dry.
-Tarkastad which is situated at an elevation of 1,304 metres normally receives about 335mm of rain per year, with most rainfall occurring mainly during summer.
+Winters are cold with frequent snowfalls on high-lying mountain tops, while summers are hot and dry.
+Tarkastad which is situated at an elevation of 1,304 metres normally receives about 335 mm of rain per year, with most rainfall occurring mainly during summer.